edisplay/RCB_TA_notes/week-2-html-css-bootstrap-three-days/lesson-plan-2.1.md

 # Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one is read)

+- Students will push to github
-- Students will be able to push to heroku
+- Students will push to heroku
-- Students will be able to use branches to collaborate together on a github repository
+- Students will use branches to collaborate together on a github repository

 ### 1. Instructor Do (15 minutes)